yongdd/langevin-fts/README.md

 * Periodic Boundaries
 * 3D, 2D and 1D
 * Pseudospectral Method, Anderson Mixing
-* Platforms: MKL, FFTW (CPU) and CUDA (GPU)
+* Platforms: FFTW (CPU) and CUDA (GPU)

 # Dependencies
 #### Linux System

 #### C++ Compiler
-  Any C++ compiler that supports C++14 standard or higher.
-If you want to use MKL, install Intel compiler.
-The Intel compiler is faster than gcc even when AMD CPU is used.
+  Any C++ compiler that supports C++14 standard or higher, but the Intel compiler is recommened if available.
+It is faster than gcc even when AMD CPU is used.

 #### CUDA Toolkit
   https://developer.nvidia.com/cuda-toolkit